ShiroiBara/LFS-11.2-systemd-with-EFI-and-pacman/README.md

 ## Stage 6

 Skip building **chapter 8.59.
 GRUB-2.06**.
-Since system will be booted in EFI mode, instead of `grub` bootloader we will use `systemd-boot`.
+Since system will be booted in EFI mode, instead of `grub` bootloader you will use `systemd-boot`.
 Continue build pakages from **chapter 8.60.
 Gzip-1.11**, using `PKBUILD` files and install them to your final system until you reach **chapter 8.70.
 Jinja2-3.0.3**.
 Now you need build additional package `gnu-efi` which adds EFI support for using to systemd.
 Build and install it using correspondent `PKGBUILD` file.
 When you finish building and installing `gnu-efi` package you can build `systemd` package.
 The `PKGBUILD` has some additional lines to satisfy EFI support for `systemd` and use later `systemd-boot` command to install bootloader: